Assessing Drilled Shaft Integrity with Crosshole Sonic Logging

-The GRL engineer uses the Cross-Hole Analyzer System (CHAMP) to lower the probes to the bottom of the shaft and moves both the transmitter and receiver upward in unison, until the entire shaft length is scanned.
+The GRL engineer uses the Cross Hole Analyzer System (CHAMP-Q) to lower the probes to the bottom of the shaft and moves the transceivers upward in unison, until the entire shaft length is scanned.
 The engineer repeats the test for each pair of tubes.
 The GRL engineer interprets data in the field for delayed pulse arrivals (or low signal strength) which indicate potential defects, and later reprocesses the data in the office.
 Results are presented in a detailed and illustrated report.
 Tomography analysis can be performed during reprocessing when complex situations are encountered.

-PDI-TOMO tomographic software is available for superior tomographic results providing intuitive 3-D identification of questionable areas, as well as allowing for a quick and easy quantitative, comprehensive, engineering analysis
+PDI-TOMO tomographic software is available for superior tomographic results providing intuitive 3-D identification of questionable areas, as well as allowing for a quick and easy quantitative, comprehensive, engineering analysis.